ix/notewell/README.md

-# Bene
+# Notewell
-Bene is a cross-platform Markdown editor written in Haskell using `gi-gtk-declarative`.
+Notewell is a cross-platform Markdown editor written in Haskell using `gi-gtk-declarative`.

 It uses `cmark-gfm` to parse Markdown blazingly fast and renders to a TextView -- so there are no browsers involved here.

-Bene is a __work in progress__ and so things might break or simply not be implemented at all.
+Notewell is a __work in progress__ and so things might break or simply not be implemented at all.

 Releases will be made when the software meets a criteria of basic usability.